babonet13/HostYourNode/README.txt

-This repository provide Dockerfile and associated configuration file in order to build a full Bitcoin stack based on containerization
+This repository provide Dockerfiles and associated configuration files in order to build a full Bitcoin stack based on containerization

 Configuration facets values :
    <daemon> could be : bitcoind / LND / PTCPay